co-log/co-log/co-log/tutorials/2-custom/Custom.md

 runApp env app = runReaderT (unApp app) env
 ```

-Putting all together, we can specialize `WithLog` constraint to our `App` monad
-and run our example.
+Putting it all together, we can specialize the `WithLog` constraint to our `App` monad and run our example.

 ```haskell
 main :: IO ()